clseibold/Lydrige/README.md

 * `last` - returns the last item in a given q-expression or list literal.
 * `head` - returns all but the last item from a given q-expression or list literal in a new q-expression.
 * `tail` - returns all but the first item from a given q-expression or list literal in a new q-expression.
-* `eval` - evaluates a q-expression (by converting it into an s-expression).
-* `join` - joins two q-expressions or lists together into a single q-expression.
+* `join` - joins two lists together into a single list.
-* `len` - returns the length of a given q-expression or list.
+* `len` - returns the length of a given list.
-* `typeof` - returns a string of the type of the given item.
-* `def` - defines a variable in global scope/root environment.
-The variable is mutable (simply use def again with same variable name).
-* `const` - similar to def, but defines variable as immutable.
-If variable already existed (and not immutable), the value is change and is made immutable.
-* `let` - similar to def, but defines variable in local scope/current environment
-* `let_const` - defines variable in local scope/current environment.
-The variable is immutable. (will be implemented soon!)
-* `l` - creates a lambda with the first given q-expression as the argument names and the second q-expression as the body
-* `lambda` - alias to l
-* `if` - if given integer is 1, the first given q-expression is evaluated, otherwise the second given q-expression is evaluated
-* `and` - returns 1 if all given integers/doubles are 1.
-Returns 0 if any given integer/double is 0.
-* `or` - returns 1 if given any given integer/double is 1.
-Returns 0 if no given integer/double is 1.
 * `print` - prints text to the screen.
-Returns ()
+Returns `1`
-* `error` - returns an error
-* `load` - loads in a separate file
-* `exit` - exits the REPL (currently not working)
-* `inner_eval` - acts as if the given q-expression is a list literal.
-The items are evaluated, but the expression itself is not.
-* `get` - gets item from given q-expression or list literal at given index. (ex: `get 0 {2 3 4 5}` will return `2` , `get 0 {unbound}` will return an error)
-* `extract` - very similar to the `get` function, except does not automatically evaluate the expression (this allows you to get unbound symbols without error, for example: `list (extract 0 {unbound})` will return `{unbound}`.
-This is needed for the future static typing of the language.)
-* `set` - returns a new q-expression with the item at the given index of give q-expression or list literal to a given value.

 ## Data Types ##
 Here are all of the data types in Lydrige and how you represent them within the language:
 * `long` - simple number (ex: `12`)
 * `double` - number with decimal (ex: `12.0`)
-* `byte` - hex (ex: `0x10`)
-* `char` - character surrounded by single quotes (ex: `'c'`)
+* `char` - character surrounded by single quotes (ex: `'c'`) *(Comming Soon)*
-* `string` - quotes wrapped around one or more characters (ex: `"string"`)
-* `range` - A range of numbers. (ex: `5..20` is a range of numbers 5 through 20, but not including 20) (Not currently working)
 * `list` - a list whose children are evaluated, but not the list itself (ex: `[+ 1 (+ 1 1)]` returns `[+ 1 2]`)
-* `special list` - just like a regular list, but are evaluated when inside q-expressions (ex: `{'[+ (+ 1 1) 3]}` returns `{[+ 2 3]}`)
-* `q-expression` - a list whose children are NOT evaluated, neither the list itself (ex: `{+ 1 (+ 1 1)}` returns `{+ 1 (+ 1 1)}`)
-* `special q-expression` - a list where neither the children, nor the list itself is evaluated.
-This special version does not allow the evaluation of any special s-expressions or special lists unless this q-expression is returned or used in a function.
-An example use of this is when you want to set a function that returns a q-expression, but the special lists/s-expressions inside are only evaluated when the function is called rather than defined.
-* `s-expression` - a list that is automatically evaluated, first item must be a function (ex: `(+ 1 (+ 1 1))` returns `3`)
-* `special s-expression` - just like a regular s-expression, but are evaluated when inside q-expressions (ex: `{3 '(+ 1 1)}` returns `{3 2}`)
-* `lambda` - called a function within the interpreter code (ex: `(\ {x y} {print x y})`)
-* `note` - used to give more information about something.
-Most used for static typing (WIP).
-See other uses in ideas.md.

 ## Examples ##
-There are examples of programs/functions written in this language in the examples directory.
-This directory also includes *newstdlib.dnc*, which is the Prelude for the language; Is is auto-loaded for the REPL and every program.
+There are examples of programs/functions written in this language in the `examples directory`.
+This directory also includes *prelude.lydg*, the Prelude for the language; Is is auto-loaded for the REPL and every program.
+You can also find files for each of the Standard Library "modules" in the `stdlib directory`.

 ## Compiling the Interpreter and Running Examples ##
-Compile the interpreter by running `./gradlew mainReleaseExecutable` in the terminal (Unix) or `gradlew.bat mainReleaseExecutable` in the cmd (Windows).
-In order for this project to compile, make sure you have a C/C++ compiler installed(gcc, clang, mingw, visual studio, xcode, or cygwin).
-To run the program, execute `./run` (Unix) or `./run.bat` (Windows) in the project root.
-If you want to run one of the examples, simply pass the file as an argument to the *run* or *run.bat* file, for example: `./run ./examples/test.lydg`.
-* Alternatively, you can use `make release` and `make run` to build and run the release version of this.
-Note that this only works with gcc.
+Currently, you can only compile on Linux (with gcc) or Mac OS X (with mac, gcc is aliased to clang).
+You simple run `make debug` to make the debug build or `make release` to make the release build.
+To run the debug build, enter `make run-debug`, and for the release build, enter `make run`.

 ## Sublime Syntax Definitons for Lydrige ##
-I have created a .tmLanguage file that will allow you to use Lydrige inside of Sublime Text.
+I have also created a .tmLanguage file that will allow you to use Lydrige inside of Sublime Text.
 You simply put it in your `~/.config/sublime-text-3/Packages/User` folder.